baharudin-solusite/04-Git-and-Github/02-file-data/README.md

 7. What `git` command deletes a branch?
 8. What does the `git diff` command do?
 9. How do you remove files from the staging area?
-10. How do merge conflicts happen?
+10. How do merge conflicts happe?